 Managing medications including ensuring the accurate use of prescriptions, avoiding adverse reactions, and juggling costs can be daunting for caregivers and individuals with chronic illnesses.
 In Canada, over 400 types of medicines are dispensed regularly, with another 1,600+ ordered on an as-needed basis.
-Adverse drug reactions (ADRs) are the primary reason for nearly two-thirds of all hospital admissions and emergency room visits and approximately 14% of patients do not fill prescriptions due to cost.
-Thankfully, finding and consistently working with a local pharmacist can help you avoid problems and navigate these challenges.
+Adverse drug reactions (ADRs) are the primary reason for nearly two-thirds of all hospital admissions and emergency room visits.
+Approximately 14% of patients do not fill prescriptions due to cost.
+Finding and consistently working with a local pharmacist can help you avoid problems and navigate these challenges.
 It will also add an invaluable member to your care support team.

 Highly trained professionals, with at least six years of training, and licensed through provincial bodies and the College of Pharmacists, pharmacists are experts on the treatment of disease through the application of medicines.
 By using only ONE pharmacist (ideally) or pharmacy on a consistent basis, both you and your care recipient can receive the full benefits of their knowledge and services.
 This includes: